katzenpost/katzenpost/drafts/client.rst

 Client's make use of decoy traffic as described in [KATZDECOY]_.
 However, unlike the [LOOPIX]_ design, clients do NOT give one another their Provider and spool identities.
-Instead, clients exchange *dead drop information* so they can retreive messages while hiding their Provider information and location on the network, as described in [KATZDEADDROP]_.
+Instead, clients exchange *dead drop information* so they can retrieve messages while hiding their Provider information and location on the network, as described in [KATZDEADDROP]_.